chtoucas/Narvalo.NET/docs/Guidelines.md

 - `[Intentionally]` Used in all other cases
 - `[Educational]` Only used inside the project Narvalo.Brouillons.

+In addition, defects that need to be fixed are tagged with `[FIXME]` in the global suppression file.

+For Gendarme, we use a global suppression file `etc\gendarme.ignore` shared across all projects.
+This file is used exclusively for defects that can not be masked with a `SuppressMessage` attribute and for defects that need a fix.

 ### StyleCop

 For a detailed description of each rule, check out the [documentation](http://www.stylecop.com/docs/).

 ### FxCop

+Except for test projects we use a strict ruleset; only one rule is disabled: _[CA1006] Do not nest generic types in member signatures_.
+Nevertheless, we will test the equivalent rule with Gendarme which has the ability to disable a rule at assembly level.

+Test projects use a relaxed ruleset.

+### Gendarme

 ### Code Contracts